 8 Foods to Repair Your Gut that You Should Be Eating

-Your gut health plays a hugely important role in your overall health.
-It’s why I have all of my patients begin by repairing their gut, particularly anyone with autoimmunity.
-Fortunately, your gut cells turn over every 48 hours, so by following the 4R approach you can restore your gut health pretty quickly and start seeing your symptoms fade away.
+Your gut health plays a huge role in your overall health.
+It’s why I advocate that everyone, especially those of you with autoimmunity, should begin your journey to optimal health by repairing their gut.
+Fortunately, your gut cells turn over every 48 hours, so by following the 4R approach laid out in my Guide to the Gut eCourse you can restore your gut health pretty quickly and start seeing your symptoms fade right away.

-In addition to removing toxic and inflammatory foods, there are certain foods with gut-repairing properties that can be really beneficial in helping to restore your gut lining.
-My new cookbook, The Autoimmune Solution Cookbook, features recipes that include a number of these gut-friendly foods!
+In addition to removing toxic and inflammatory foods, there are certain foods with gut-repairing properties that can be really helpful in restoring your gut lining.
+My cookbook, The Autoimmune Solution Cookbook, features recipes that include a number of these gut-friendly foods!

 Let’s take a look at some of the best foods that you should be eating to help repair your gut.